 What about confidentiality?

-All Declaration of Nullity evidence is confidential.
+All evidence gathered is confidential.
 The Tribunal must also observe relevant reporting and privacy laws of New Zealand.
-The parties to the marriage have the opportunity to be advised of the decision of the Tribunal and the basis on which it was made.
+Both parties to the marriage have the opportunity to be advised of the decision of the Tribunal and the basis on which it was made.

 How long does all this take?

-The applications for Declaration of Nullity are free of charge.
+The applications for the Declaration of Nullity are free of charge.
 The Tribunal is supported by the New Zealand Catholic Bishops Conference.

 Who to contact?

-As every relationship is unique the above explanation may still leave you with many unanswered questions.
-The Tribunal Office for the Wellington and Palmerston North dioceses is in located in Wellington (other dioceses have their own Tribunal offices which can be found on their websites).
-Please contact us at the Tribunal office and we will guide you through the process and answer your questions:
+The Tribunal Office for the Wellington and Palmerston North dioceses is located in Wellington (other dioceses have their own Tribunal offices which can be found on their websites).
+As every situation is unique, the above explanation may still leave you with some unanswered questions.
+Please contact us at the Tribunal office, and we will guide you through the process:

 • Louise Kelleher or Teena George

 • Tribunal Office, PO Box 1937, Wellington 6140